UtherII/utherii.github.io/README.md

     - Copy
     - Send / Sync
 ### What's in the prototype:
- - The prototype inform about special implementation about operators and iterators
+ - The prototype inform only about operators and iterators (not IntoIterator).
  - The prototype currently don't list regular implementations.

 ## Summary : Table